Cressida (moon)

-There is also an asteroid called 548 Kressida.

 Cressida /ˈkrɛsədə/ is an inner satellite of Uranus.
 It was discovered from the images taken by Voyager 2 on 9 January 1986, and was given the temporary designation S/1986 U 3.
 It was named after Cressida, the Trojan daughter of Calchas, a tragic heroine who appears in William Shakespeare's play Troilus and Cressida (as well as in tales by Geoffrey Chaucer and others).
 It is also designated Uranus IX.